andpic/andpic.github.io/en/projects.md

 ---

 ## Sardinia Sustainabiity
-Sardinia Sustainability is initiative that aims to put together all people working on sustainable development in Sardinia through data science.
+Sardinia Sustainability is an initiative that aims to put together all people working on sustainable development in Sardinia through data science.
 It aims to become a network of professionals and a repository of interesting projects.
 I'm the founder and coordinator of this initiative.